 At this point, the students are encouraged to ask questions.
 They can ask freely, or the moderator can ask their opinions on specific matters.
 In addition, course assistants can be asked to ask a few pre-prepared questions to break the ice.

 Finally, each panelist should have a closing statement to summarize the discussion.
 The moderator will then have a few final words, including saying that the opinions of the panelists do not represent the views of the educational institute in question.

 The panelists will be playing roles, but they do not need to be great talents in acting.
 It’s more than enough to be able to understand the topic and the ethical questions and represent a certain viewpoint on the matter.
 The most common roles are as follows:

 The entrepreneur can be provocative and even a bit shady, perhaps looking for funding for an ethically questionable business idea.
 Or maybe they just haven’t thought the whole thing through completely, or maybe they are only looking for profits by any means necessary.

 The researcher is a straightforward character, telling about the topic in a matter-of-fact way.
 They can say that researchers do research and that the one applying the results is the one who should be responsible.

-The ethics expert can bring ethical questions and problems to light, and help the students see the issues in the entrepreneur’s idea.
+The ethics expert can bring ethical questions and issues to light, and help the students see the problems in the entrepreneur’s idea.
 This character can also ponder risks related to new technology and brand image, and even take up the perspective of a potential investor.